jkrmr/Asteroids/README.md

 Asteroids
 =========

-The classic arcade game, written in plain JavaScript using HTML5 Canvaas.
+The classic arcade game, written in plain JavaScript using HTML5 Canvas.

 ## Features